 Sculpture Garden: “Film Noir Ensemble” Reception with Perci Chester

-The new twenty-two-foot-high sculpture is a pair of animated figures, assembled from pieces of an old water tower.
-Rust and rivets are now coated in intense candy-colored paints.
-Since its installation in October 2020, this sculpture has been a literal bright spot on the landscape, especially during the winter months.
+The new 22-foot-high sculpture, a pair of abstracted figures in motion, features textured steel and rivets coated in intense candy-colored paints.
+Since its installation in October 2020, the sculpture has been a literal bright spot on the landscape, especially during the winter months.
 A new year and the return of warm weather brings an opportunity to gather near the monumental sculptures to hear from the artist and formally welcome her work to the sculpture park.

-Made entirely from repurposed steel, Film Noir Ensemble was many years in the making.
-Perci began the piece in 2006, finishing it in 2020.
+Working with ordinary industrial materials, Chester cuts, rearranges or assembles extruded sheets of metal into visual poems for the 21st century.
+Made entirely from repurposed steel from an old water tower, Film Noir Ensemble was many years in the making.
+Chester began the piece in 2006, finishing it in 2020.
 “Through my most recent practice I fabricate playful sculptures on an architectural scale,” she says.
-“These works illuminate states of consciousness such as expansion, balance and joy—all essential to re-imaging the future on Earth.
-Working with ordinary industrial materials I cut apart, rearrange or fabricate extruded sheets of steel into visual poems for the 21st century.
+“These works illuminate states of consciousness—such as expansion, balance and joy—all essential to re-imagining the future on Earth.”

 This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.